Vishnupriya2208/Bootcamp/day4/README.md

  **Task 3: Customer Segmentation**

 📌 **Overview**
-This project focuses on **Customer Segmentation**, where we group customers based on **demographics, geography, and usage behavior**.
+This task focuses on **Customer Segmentation**, where we group customers based on **demographics, geography, and usage behavior**.
 By analyzing customer data, businesses can **target specific groups, improve marketing strategies, and enhance customer experiences**.

 ---